bitsofcotton/p2/README.md

 # Description on integrated predictor:
 p.cc is the integrated predictors of whole p0, p1, p2.
 If the input argument is large enough, this slices some dimension of the input stream.
-This can be hardened with P0DFT class, but we don't do so because this beats almost all entropy stream I have well, and if there's a jammer condition, both apply P0DFT or not either not better works.
+We use P0DFT class to harden this with Th.
+Condorcet's jury.

 # Tips on system integrity:
 p.cc and rand.cc combination produces broken result from somehow.